MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 #### Administrator tasks: Automatic enrollment

 - Be sure your devices are running Windows 10 and newer.
 For a complete list, see [supported device platforms](supported-devices-browsers.md).
 - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), create an enrollment profile, and choose which users can automatically enroll.
-In the account settings on the device, users sign in with their work or school account, and then are automatically enrolled.
+In the account settings on the device, users sign in with their organization account, and then are automatically enrolled.
 - For bulk enrollment, go to the Microsoft Store, and download the Windows Configuration Designer (WCD) app.
 Configure the Windows Configuration Designer app, and choose to enroll devices in Azure AD.
 A package file is created.
 Put the package file on a USB drive, or on a network share.

-  In the account settings on the device, users sign in with their work or school account, and select this package file.
+  In the account settings on the device, users sign in with their organization account, and select this package file.
 Then, users are automatically enrolled.

   If your end users are familiar with running a file from these locations, they can complete the enrollment.
 For more information, see [automatic bulk enrollment](../enrollment/windows-bulk-enroll.md).

 #### End user tasks: Automatic enrollment

 - Open the **Settings** app > **Accounts** > **Access work or school** > **Connect**.
-Users sign in with work or school email address and password.
+Users sign in with organization email address and password.
 Once they sign in, they're enrolled.
 The device is registered in Azure AD, and is ready to receive the policies and profiles you create.

   For more information, see [Enroll Windows 10 devices](../user-help/enroll-windows-10-device.md).